turtlebeasts/QuadBTech-ToDo-application/README.md

 ## Overview

-The Task Management App is a React-based application designed to help users efficiently manage their tasks.
+The QUADB-tech TODO-application is a React-based application designed to help users efficiently manage their tasks.
 It features a user-friendly interface with Material-UI components, allowing users to add, update, delete, and filter tasks.
 The app supports persistent state through sessionStorage, ensuring that tasks remain available even after page reloads.

 ---